 During the first year, you will study four different course units, called papers, and attend various general lectures/courses (see Table 3).
 The outline syllabuses for these units are given below and they are described in detail in the Prelims Lecture Course Synopses Booklet, which can be found on-line at www.materials.ox.ac.uk/teaching/ug/uglectures.html.
-In addition, you must carry out practical work in Materials and Crystallography to a satisfactory standard (see Section 11).
+In addition, you must carry out practical work in Materials, Crystallography and Computing for Materials Science to a satisfactory standard (see Section 12).